l50/ansible-collection-arsenal/README.md

 a Cybersecurity Framework for developing, automating, and executing attacker Tactics, Techniques, and Procedures (TTPs).

+### Attack Box

+Creates an attack box for penetration testing and red teaming.

+### Vulnerable Windows Scenarios

+Sets up vulnerable Windows scenarios for use in training and testing of cybersecurity tools and techniques.

 ## Usage

 Include the roles from this collection in your playbook.
 Here's an example: